Ahmed Hilmi Pasha

-Ahmed Hilmi Abd al-Baqi Pasha (أحمد حلمي عبد الباقي 1883 – 1963) was an Arab soldier, economist, and politician of Albanian descent, who served in various positions in post-Ottoman Levant, and later as Prime Minister of the short-lived All-Palestine Government in the Gaza Strip.
+Ahmed Hilmi Abd al-Baqi Pasha (أحمد حلمي عبد الباقي 1882 – 1963) was an Arab soldier, economist, and politician of Albanian descent, who served in various positions in post-Ottoman Levant, and later as Prime Minister of the short-lived All-Palestine Government in the Gaza Strip.

 Early life

-Ahmed Hilmi was born 1883 in Sidon, Ottoman Empire (now Lebanon) and was of Albanian origin.
+Ahmed Hilmi was born 1882 in Sidon, Ottoman Empire (now Lebanon) and was of Albanian origin.
 During his lifetime he was referred to as al-Arnauti (the Albanian) by contemporaries such as Nabih al-Azma, Izzat Darwaza and ‘Ajaj Nuwayhid.
-Ahmed Hilmi's father was Abdulbaki, an Ottoman army officer stationed in Sidon.
-Before the collapse of the Ottoman Empire Hilmi attained the rank of General in the Ottoman army.
+Ahmed Hilmi's father was Abdulbaki, an Ottoman army officer born in Tulkarm and stationed in Sidon at the time of Ahmed's birth.
+Ahmed Hilmi completed his education in Nablus and Tulkarm.
+Before the collapse of the Ottoman Empire, Hilmi attained the rank of General in the Ottoman army.
 In 1920 he was Minister of Finance for the short-lived Arab Kingdom of Syria in Damascus.
 He became the finance minister in Transjordan from 1922 to 1924.
 He was a member of the Committee of Union and Progress.